scope-lab-vu/ns_gym/docs/source/core_concepts.rst

 1) Single change within an episode: :math:`\theta_1 \rightarrow \theta_2`
 2) Multiple changes within an episode: :math:`\theta_1 \rightarrow \theta_2 \rightarrow \ldots \rightarrow \theta_n \rightarrow \ldots`
 3) Changes between episodes.

+NS-Gym has a *notification system* that can be configured to inform the agent of changes in :math:`\theta` according to the problem types described above.
+This notification system can be used to emulate the presence of a runtime monitor and model updater.

 Evaluating Agents in Non-Stationary Environments
 ------------------------------------------------------------